Isobar Digital Agency

 We also leaned on card sorting to further understand the consumer's point of view with focus groups in order to start building sitemaps, navigation, and information architecture.
 User pain points with the websites included clunky service and a lack of understanding, common in the insurance and financial industry.
 We proceeded to go back to the whiteboard once we confirmed the same vision.

 Designing Sitemaps and Wireframes

 After presenting initial findings and incorporating feedback from the client, I reorganized the information architecture using card sorting to understand user goals.
-Then I designed wireframes using Sketch and Adobe to present navigation to help investors, media, and end consumers find relevant content.
+Then I looked at existing Country pages and categorized them into the values that customers would have in terms of protecting their families, investing, and saving money.
+I designed wireframes using Sketch and Adobe to present navigation to help investors, media, and end consumers find relevant content.

 Iterating Prototypes after User Evaluation